tylerboyette/CalenderApp-Laravel/readme.md

 ![Demo Video](https://media.giphy.com/media/1eAv85RJxLsaIWNgHd/giphy.gif)

-# Simple Calendar Example
-This is a sample code project.
-Made according to the task given.
-Some extra features have not been made due to time constraints.

 # Task

 This is the code test sent to applicants for back-end developer roles.
 Using PHP (preferably OOP and an MVC structure), MySQL and HTML, create a simple application that will allow the user to display a list of events from a database table with three columns - id, event title and event date.
 Also enable the user to add, edit and delete events.
 The code will be judged on structure, readability and security.
 Using Jquery calendar [http://fullcalendar.io/](http://fullcalendar.io/) (or something similar) display these events in a calendar underneath the list of events created above.